 - 1 cup brown sugar, lightly packed

-- Preheat the oven to 350 degrees F. Prepare two baking sheets by lining each one with a silicone mat or parchment paper.
+- Preheat the oven to 350 degrees.
+Prepare two baking sheets by lining each one with a silicone mat or parchment paper.

 - Using a wooden spoon, stir the dry ingredients into the butter mixture until well incorporated.

-- With a 1.5 tablespoon-sized ice-cream scoop, place equal scooped amounts of batter on each baking sheet.
+- With a 1.5 tablespoon-sized ice-cream scoop, place equal amounts of batter onto each baking sheet.
 Be sure to leave 2-3 inches of space between each mound of batter.